SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Run_Time_Assembly_Binding.md

 >
 > Make sure that the version of package "B" you installed is the same version as the version of package "B" that package "A" depends on.
 Otherwise you could experience run-time issues as explained in more detail below.

-This happens when code reaches a method that is present in a different DLL.
+This happens when code reaches a method that is present in a different assembly.

 At run-time, assemblies are loaded the moment they are needed in the code.
 When the Just-In-Time (JIT) compiler compiles the intermediate language (IL) to native code, it sees which types are referenced.
 The JIT compiler will then determine the assemblies that define these types, and these will be loaded.